John drags himself to work each day.

-John drags himself to work each day ... he "isn’t challenged”, “doesn’t like his boss”, spends as much of each day checking out the news, sports updates, plans for a next vacation … anything but work.
+He “isn’t challenged”, “doesn’t like his boss”, spends as much of each day checking out the news, sports updates, plans for a next vacation … anything but work.

 She complains about the co-workers, her job, her commute, her uncomfortable chair and the fact that John makes more money than her even though he doesn’t have seniority.

 She appreciates that it her job that allows her to pursue her passion and so she tries to demonstrate her appreciation through the quality of her work and her attitude.

 We all meet John, Mary, Bill and Jen (and people just like them) in the course of our work life.

-Jen and Bill on the other hand bring a positive spin to life and energise those around them … consequently they are content in their lives.
-I want to hang out with Jen and Bill!
+Jen and Bill on the other hand bring a positive spin to life and energize those around them … consequently they are content in their lives.

 “People inspire you or they drain you.
 Pick them wisely.”